bessiambre/casync/README.md

 ## Why?

-I got questions has to why you would do this.
-People seem to allude to a state of 'callback hell' that they may have experienced in the past.
+I got questions as to why you would do this.
+Some people allude to a state of 'callback hell' that they may have experienced in the past.

-I think there's a reason for these bad memories which is that there is little good information out there on how to structure asynchronous code with callbacks.
-A secondary reason might have been the dislike of too many scopes and brackets but this problem is completely solved with casync/await.
+A reason for these bad memories may be that there is little good information out there on how to structure asynchronous code with callbacks.
+A secondary reason might have been the dislike of too many scopes and brackets.
+This later problem is completely solved with casync/await.

 Proper continuation passing style (CPS) functions always takes a single callback at the end of function parameters that is called when the work is done (calling this `done` function is analogous to returning in a direct style function).